miking-lang/miking-benchmarks/README.md

 #### File Structure

 Benchmarks are located in the `benchmarks` directory.
-Classes of benchmarks are grouped into subdirectories `benchmarks/<benchmark-class>`.
+Classes of benchmarks are grouped together into subdirectories `benchmarks/<benchmark-class>`.
 Such a subdirectory may in turn contain several benchmarks, and we refer to it as the `root` of a class of benchmarks.
 For example, a suite of sorting benchmarks may have `benchmarks/sort` as its `root`.

 If the `root` contains several benchmarks, then they are each located in its separate directory `root/<benchmark-name>` (further nesting is possible), otherwise they may be placed directly in `root`.
 The `root` directory typically contains a directory `root/datasets` containing datasets for the benchmarks in `root`.
-If the benchmark class does not have datasets, this directory can be left out.
+If the class of benchmarks does not have any datasets, this directory can be left out.

 ##### Example File Structure